robertschulz/SeleniGone/README.md

 `node server`

+Point a browser at localhost:8080 and you can see a tutorial.

+Note, if you use chrome, you may need to use incognito.

 With the demo app, you can see examples of how to write DOM tests, and how to easily run them with the click of a button.

 These tests can be run headlessly or in full view.